p4lm4d3v/bezier-studio/README.md

 # Description

-  - Currently just a small showcase of what a [Bezier Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) is and how it't constructed
+  - Currently just a small showcase of what a [Bezier Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) is and how it's constructed

 # Future